John Douglas Woodward: Life

 Woodward was born on July 12, 1846 in Middlesex Co., Virginia, the son of John Pitt Lee Woodward and Mary Mildred Minor Woodward.
 The family moved while he was still very young and he spent his childhood in Covington, Kentucky, where J.P.L.
 Woodward became a successful hardware merchant.
 By 1861, at the age of 15 or 16, he had begun studying art under the German painter T.C.
 Welsch in nearby Cincinnati, Ohio.
 The family had Confederate sympathies and fled to Canada during the American Civil War.
 In 1863, though, John travelled to New York City where he studied until 1865 at Cooper Union and the National Academy of Design.
 He exhibited his first painting at the Academy in 1867.

 Initially he tried to earn a living as a landscape artist, taking his inspiration from the countryside of Virginia.
 (His family had settled in Richmond after the war ended in 1865.)
 However, he found it impossible to earn a living from fine art alone and was drawn to book illustration.
 In 1871, he received his first commission from Hearth and Home magazine, which took him on a sketching tour of the South; these drawings appeared as wood engravings in the magazine.

-From 1872-3, he travelled extensively as one of the primary illustrators for D. Appleton & Company's series Picturesque America, whose many engravings were based on sketches or watercolor paintings done on site.
+From 1872 to 1873, he travelled extensively as one of the primary illustrators for D. Appleton & Company's series Picturesque America, whose many engravings were based on sketches or watercolor paintings done on site.
 Woodward's drawings and paintings illustrated the sections on "Mackinac", the "South Shore of Lake Erie", the "Valley of the Connecticut", "Boston", the "Valley of the Housatonic", the "Valley of the Genesee", the "Eastern Shore", "Lake Memphremagog", "The Upper Delaware", and the "Water-falls at Cayuga Lake".
 His Connecticut Valley, from Mount Tom; Boston, from South Boston; and Quebec were the basis for three of its steel engravings.
 The work was a major influence on the growth of American tourism and on its conservation and preservation movements.
 It was massively popular and sold more than 100 000 copies by 1880.
 During this period, Woodward also met and befriended Harry Fenn, another important illustrator on the project, despite the two working in different areas of the country.

-Appleton also employed him from 1874–5 to produce series on the Hudson River and the Transcontinental Railroad for its Art Journal.
+Appleton also employed him from 1874 to 1875 to produce series on the Hudson River and the Transcontinental Railroad for its Art Journal.
 In 1875, Woodward married Maria Louise Simmons.
 He also produced illustrations for "A Century After: Picturesque Glimpses of Philadelphia".